CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 -- Exercise:
 n ≡ℕ m = ?
 ```
-Try writing out this definition in plain language to check your
-understanding.

-Similarly to `≡Bool`, We can prove that equality of natural numbers is
-a reflexive, symmetric, and transitive relation.
-The difference in the
+And show that it is a reflexive, symmetric, and transitive relation.
-proofs is that, because `ℕ`{.Agda} is a recursive datatype, our proofs
+The difference in the proofs is that, because `ℕ`{.Agda} is a
-will need to be recursive too.
+recursive datatype, some cases in our proofs will need to be recursive
+too.

 ```
 ≡ℕ-refl : (n : ℕ) → n ≡ℕ n